 Step 2: Create a Corresponding Asset in the CMS

 Create a new asset in the CMS that corresponds to the URL structure of the orphan exactly (i.e., create it where the orphan used to exist in the CMS); for system name, match the asset name in the URL, such as orphan-page (do not include the .html extension).
+Content can be minimal to meet the required fields needed to save the page.

 Step 3: Unpublish